September 11, 2014

 Approaching a cat in this posture is likely to cause an attack.

 Cats direct this type of aggression toward another animal, or even a person, who didn't initially provoke the behavior.For example, your cat is sitting in the window and sees an outdoor cat walk across the front yard.
 He gets very agitated because that cat is in his territory.
 You pet him; he turns and bites you.
 He doesn't even know who you are at that point—he's so worked up about the cat outside that he attacks the first thing that crosses his path.
+It's important to respond to this redirected aggression in a way that will keep both you and your upset cat safe.

 Your first step should always be to contact your veterinarian for a thorough health examination.
 Cats often hide symptoms of illness until they're seriously ill; your aggressive cat may be feeling sick and taking out his misery on others.